Wpdas/tech_task_docler/README.md

 This is a project that is part of Docler's internal recruitment process.

-You can see the app working for Desktop and Mobile here: [Docler Chat (Desktop Mobile)](https://drive.google.com/file/d/1rtgmL86sVZhs93N8G962sEvZlNT-UI8F/view?usp=sharing)
+You can see the app working for Desktop and Mobile here (video): [Docler Chat (Desktop Mobile)](https://drive.google.com/file/d/1rtgmL86sVZhs93N8G962sEvZlNT-UI8F/view?usp=sharing)

 ## How it works